ibm-cloud-docs/SecureGateway/securegateway_destination.md

 {: #define-dest}
 For both types of destinations, the following information is required:

-- <b>Resource Hostname</b>: This is the IP or hostname of the resource you need to connect to.
+- `Resource Hostname`: This is the IP or hostname of the resource you need to connect to.
-- <b>Resource Port</b>: This is the port that your resource is listening on.
+- `Resource Port`: This is the port that your resource is listening on.
-- <b>Protocol</b>: This is the type of connection your application will be making.
+- `Protocol`: This is the type of connection your application will be making.
 See the table below for the various [protocol options](#protocols-options).
 For configuring the type of connection your resource is expecting, check the [Resource authentication](#dest-resource-auth) section.

-If you have selected a cloud destination you will also need to provide a <b>Client Port</b>.
+If you have selected a cloud destination you will also need to provide a `Client Port`.
 This is the port that the {{site.data.keyword.SecureGateway}} Client will listen on to allow connections to the associated resource hostname and port.

 ## Protocol options
 {: #protocols-options}